Anti-Dampness Foods – which help to clear Damp!

 Warning: Any form of external warmth, including moxibustion, may take a while to register with your nerves if you are feeling frozen.
 Until you get a return of some feeling in your skin, you could easily burn.
 Take Great Care!
 And this is even more important if you or the patient is old.
 An older body’s nerves work less efficiently: be sure to warm them up before applying external warmth.

-Please realise that no matter how good the treatment you receive, it won’t work for long if you go out and get cold again, especially if you eat Cold Foods.
+Please realise that no matter how good the treatment you receive, it won’t work for long if you go out and get cold again, especially if you eat Cold Foods

 You MUST make sure what you eat is warming.
-So… no cold salad, no cold fruit, no chilled food, no raw food, no ice, no ice-cream, no gin and chilled lemonade etc.
+So… no cold salad, no cold fruit, no chilled food, no raw food, no ice, no ice-cream, no gin and no chilled lemonade etc.

 Avoid Cold Food and Eat/Drink Warm Food.